DiscipleTools/disciple-tools-theme/README.md

 The goal of the project is to create a disciple-making DRM that is incredibly simple, cheap, and fast to launch.
 Below are the simple steps to do that.

 ### Step 1
-- Download the plugin .zip file from the Disciple-Tools GitHub release page (https://github.com/DiscipleTools/disciple-tools/releases).
-Save it to your desktop of anywhere so that you can easily find it in a minute.
 - Download the theme .zip file from the Disciple-Tools-Theme GitHub release page (https://github.com/DiscipleTools/disciple-tools-theme/releases)

 ### Step 2
-- Open up your Wordpress site, login to your Admin Dashboard.
+- Open up your Wordpress site.
+- Login to your Admin Dashboard. `http://{your website}/wp-admin/`
-- Then on the admin navigation, go to "Plugins".

 > Note: You have to be an administrator with the permissions to install plugins.

 ### Step 3
+- In the Admin area, go to `Appearance > Themes` in the left navigation.
+This is where themes are installed.
-- At the top of the "Add New" plugins screen, select the "Upload Plugin" button at the top of the page.
+- Select the `Add New` button at the top of the screen.
+- Then select the `"Upload Theme` button at the top of the screen.
-- Use the file upload tool to upload the plugin .zip file you saved in Step #1.
+- Use the `choose file` button to find the disciple-tools-theme.zip file you saved in step 1, and upload that file and wait for Wordpress to install it.

 ### Step 4
-- Once uploaded, "Activate" the plugin.
+- Once uploaded, you will see the new Disciple Tools Theme installed with other themes.
+Next `Activate` the theme.
-> Note: You can find the "Activate" link for the plugin both on the screen on which you installed it, and on the "Installed Plugins" screen under the "Plugins" admin menu.

-### Step 5
-- In the navigation bar, go to "Appearance" then "Themes"

-### Step 6
-- At the top of the "Add New" themes screen, select the "Upload Theme" button at the top of the page.
-- Use the file upload tool to upload the theme .zip file you saved in Step #1.

-### Step 7
-- When you activate the theme, WordPress will prompt you to install 1 plugins:
-- "Disciple Tools - Demo" allows you to add/remove sample data to your database so that you can explore the disciple-tools CRM more effectively.
-Installing it is recommended but not required.

 Done!
-You now have a complete disciple-making CRM for your movement.
+You now have a complete coalition management system for your movement.
 You can access it by clicking on the home button at the top of the navigation bar.

  Blessings!